 With a high index of polyunsaturated fat, both chlorella and spirulina are rich in antioxidants.

-Antioxidants interact and stabilise free radicals in the body, which prevent cell and tissue damage.
+Antioxidants interact and stabilize free radicals in the body, which prevent cell and tissue damage.

 As per a study conducted, 52 subjects were supplemented with 6.3grams of chlorella or a placebo for six weeks who initially smoked cigarettes.